-The Gaston County ACCESS Transportation Coordinator should_electronically process payments provide to the accounting department, on a timely basis (taking full advantage of vendor discounts).
-Coordinator shall review, documents and data needed to consider/approve vendors' invoices.
-These documents/data include a copy of the purchase order (when required) with expected unit prices, receiving data (if not provided directly from the receiving department), returns/allowances data, and notification of any exceptions/discrepancies between goods ordered and those received.
+The Gaston County ACCESS Transportation Coordinator should electronically process payments on a timely basis (taking full advantage of vendor discounts).
+Coordinator shall review documents and data needed to consider/approve vendors' invoices.
+These documents/data include a copy of the purchase order with expected unit prices, receiving data (if not provided directly from the receiving department), returns/allowances data, and notification of any exceptions/discrepancies between goods ordered and those received.